Guest post submitted by Americraft owner, Bryan Hurley

 All Cooking Techniques are NOT Created Equal

 I was raised eating, and more importantly tasting, vegetables as Mother Nature intended.
-When you cook using the “waterless” or “vapor” (as we say at 360 Cookware) technique, you actually get to taste the true flavor of food.
+When you cook using the “waterless” or “vapor” (as we say at 360 Cookware) technique, you actually get to taste the true flavor of food with assistance of cooking gear for vegetables.
 You aren’t boiling it into submission and killing all of the nutrients that are there for your benefit.
 When you boil vegetables, you’re left with a mushy mess surrounded by water that is the color the vegetable used to be.
 You put the mushy mess on little Johnny’s plate and guess what?
 He doesn’t like flavorless mush.
 But he has to eat his vegetables so to make it taste better you add salt, butter and even cheese (or a cheese-like substance).
 Great!
 Little Johnny ate his broccoli!
 It took a man-sized helping of artery attackers to get the job done but at least he ate his vegetables!

 When describing the privileges of our cookware, I ask everyone the same question.
 I ask them if they have ever tasted corn-on-the-cob.
 They usually look at me like I’m crazy and say, “Of course I’ve had corn-on-the-cob.
 It’s one of my favorites.”
 Then I ask them if they have ever had corn-on-the-cob without salt and/or butter and they reply with a prompt “no.” At that point I inform them that they have not yet tasted corn-on-the-cob.
 They have tasted salt and butter spread over a yellowish set of mushy fibrous material on a stick.

-Why would you ruin such a gift when you can experience how corn, broccoli, carrots or any vegetable actually tastes?
+Why would you ruin such a gift when you can experience how corn, broccoli, carrots or any vegetable actually tastes with our exceptional cooking gear for vegetables?
 If you haven’t the slightest idea what I’m talking about, then you have never tasted vegetables as they were meant to be and I insist you buy a 1 Quart Saucepan from 360cookware.com, follow the vapor cooking instructions, and taste broccoli, cauliflower, corn, carrots and every other flavor-filled miracle right away.
 Buy it, try it and find yourself asking, “What is wrong with my friends?!”

 As your taste buds adjust to all of the new flavors they’ve been missing, you’ll have an overwhelming desire to share this information with your friends and family.
 You will preach to some and condemn others for their lack of awareness.
 Once you’ve reached that point, remember this message, take a deep breath and ask, “Have you ever tasted corn-on-the-cob?”